Buzz Lightyear's Space Ranger Spin: Disneyland

 Like the Magic Kingdom version at Walt Disney World, it uses infrastructure from previous attractions.
 Its show building originally housed the Circle-Vision 360° theater.
-In 1997, as part of a major makeover of Tomorrowland, the Circle-Vision theater was removed and the space became part of the queue for the now infamous Rocket Rods.
-The Rocket Rods, which were prone to breakdowns, ran from 1998 to 2000.
+In 1997, as part of a major makeover of Tomorrowland, the Circle-Vision theater was removed and the space became part of the queue for Rocket Rods, which operated from 1998 to 2000.
 This space was then unused until 2005, when Astro Blasters opened.